pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_objects.md

 ### Get metadata for all users

-Returns a paginated list of UUID metadata.
+Returns a paginated list of UUID Metadata objects.

 #### Method(s)
 ```